Pro Life Campaign: Controversies

 Des Hanafin, co-founder, former leader and former honorary president, accused equality campaigners in the same-sex marriage referendum of spreading a "palpable climate of fear", and called for a No vote.
 His son, Senator John Hanafin resigned from Fianna Fáil rather than vote for civil partnerships for same sex couples in 2010.

 In 2005, Pro Life Campaign members wrote to a Dáil committee arguing against legal recognition of same-sex couples.
 The submission from the North Tipperary branch opposed any legal recognition of same sex couples, claiming same sex relationships were an "unnatural union" and "totally unacceptable, and an attack upon the family".
-The Cork North West branch submission asked "why can’t they [same-sex couples] make their own legal arrangements distinct from marriage?" and claimed "a homosexual environment is for raising children".
+The Cork North West branch submission asked "why can't they [same-sex couples] make their own legal arrangements distinct from marriage?" and stated that "a homosexual environment is incomplete [for raising children]".